CledersonE/aws-wordpress-example/README.md

 ## Important Notes to run this project

 - There is a terraform.auto.tfvars file available with an example of how to set the necessary variables
+- There is a pre-configured bucket in the AWS account to store the tfstate.
+If you want to run this project you need to set the bucket name in the Terraform backend.
-- The DNS Zone used in this example is dev.clederson.com, the URLs will be generated for this zone
+- The DNS Zone used in this example is dev.clederson.com, the URLs will be generated for this zone.
+If you want to configure to your specific zone, you need to change the `domain_name` variable in the tfvars file as well as the `INGRESS_PATH` in the CI/CD workflows
 - The CI Workflow will run on every pull request
 - The CD Workflow is configured to trigger based on any changes in the `development` branch
 - Prometheus Stack is deployed using the default values, so it is only available inside of the cluster
-- To set the Github Action workflows to deploy the application is necessary to set the secrets as the example below:
+- To set the Github Action workflows to upgrade the application deployment is necessary to set the secrets as the example below:

 | Name                    | Description                                                                                                                                                                                                       |
 | ------------------------| ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |